dddwa/dddperth/README.md

 To open Jaeger, go to http://localhost:16686

+## ParkUI

+This project uses ParkUI as the UI framework.
+You can find the documentation [here](https://park-ui.com)

+You can use the ParkUI CLI to add components. `pnpm nx parkui website add <component>`

 ## Using NX

 While we have kept the NX usage to a minimum, it is still a powerful tool that can be used to manage the project.
 Below are some of the commands that can be used to manage the project.